holomodular/ServiceBricks-Examples/README.md

 This example demonstrates how to host the ServiceBricks platform in **multiple web applications** and have all pre-built microservices store their data in a **single database** using the database engine you specify.

 ### Service Bus Required

 This example requires the use of a Service Bus provider to communicate asynchronous messages between microservices.
 It is setup to use Azure Service Bus, Basic with queues, but you can also use standard/advanced with topics and subscriptions.

+### Centralized Logging

+By using the same logging database for all logging microservices in all web applications, you achieve centralized logging.
+You can query one place to view logging messages for the entire infrastructure.

 ## Diagram